2️⃣ Black-box Analysis

 )

-inputs = tokenizer([full_answer_split] * batch_size, return_tensors="pt").to(DEVICE)
+inputs = tokenizer([full_answer_split] * batch_size, return_tensors="pt").to(device)

 for _ in range(num_resamples_per_chunk // batch_size):